An Easy Stuffed Pepper Casserole Recipe that is so yummy! A healthy dinner that is made in one pan in under an hour! Gluten free & delicious.

 - Cover with aluminum foil and bake at 375° for 20 minutes.
 After 20 minutes remove the cover and add cheese.
 Bake for another 10 minutes.

-Do you have to pre-cook the meat for the stuffed bell pepper casserole recipe?
-Yes, you need to pre-cook the meat for the stuffed bell pepper casserole.
+Do you have to pre-cook the meat for the stuffed pepper casserole recipe?
+Yes, you need to pre-cook the meat for the stuffed pepper casserole.
 Ground meat should always be browned before being added to a recipe for food safety.
 In addition to killing any bacteria, browning meat adds a ton of flavor to a dish.

 Should I cook my bell peppers before stuffing or baking?
 No, you don’t need to cook bell peppers before stuffing or baking.
 They will cook when they’re stuffed/in the oven!

-Substitutions for Stuffed Bell Pepper Casserole
+Bell Pepper Casserole substitutions

 What are the best peppers for this recipe?
 Bell peppers are the best peppers for this recipe.
 Any color will work.
-Red, orange and yellow are all sweeter, but green peppers have a more mild flavor.
+Red, orange and yellow are all sweeter, but green bell peppers have a more mild flavor.

 Tomato Sauce/Petite Diced Tomatoes: We wouldn’t recommend omitting tomato sauce or petite diced tomatoes.
 Both are necessary for the recipe.
 Regular diced tomatoes will work, we just prefer the smaller ones.